inblockio/aqua-docs/Aqua_Whitepaper.md

 # Revision Verification Structure

+A revision is RECOMMENDED to be limited to 50 Megabytes to ensure that the verification can take place on all imaginable clients which might have slow network connectivity, low memory, low cpu performance.
+Once a revision is verified, the next one can be verified.
+Clients with more performance will be able to parallelize the verification.
+Larger files can be chunked to be place in multiple revisions.

 A verified data structure is identified by its URI `verification_hash` and grouped by its `genesis_hash`.
 The first revision created will create a `verification_hash` which has a special meaning and is